-&lt;sup>8 It should be noted that movement from one phase to another is as much a matter of judgment as it is a matter of objective definition.
+&lt;sup>14 It should be noted that movement from one phase to another is as much a matter of judgment as it is a matter of objective definition.

-CHAPTER 4.
+CHAPTER 5.
 DELAWARE ELECTRICITY SUPPLY

-4.1.1 Electricity Overview
+5.1 Electricity Overview

 Electricity is one of the primary energy sources in both the residential and commercial sectors in Delaware and is important to industry as well.
-In addition to using electricity for lighting, appliances, and other purposes, approximately 35% of Delaware households use electricity as their primary energy source for home heating.
+In addition to using electricity for lighting, appliances, and other purposes, approximately 37% of Delaware households use electricity as their primary energy source for home heating.
 Electricity also powers Delaware's communications, computer and control support technologies, making it a critical energy source for key support functions.

-In 2019, an estimated 5,258,538 megawatt-hours (MWh) of electricity were generated in Delaware.
-Since 2010, electric generation fueled by natural gas fired power plants increased from 51% to 91% in 2019, with coal-fired plants dropping from 46% to only 2% - approximately half of the current 5% in-state renewable generation produced.
-11 Delaware receives its coal supplies primarily by rail from West Virginia, Kentucky, Colorado, and Virginia.
+In 2022, an estimated 4,305 gigawatt-hours (GWh) of electricity were generated in Delaware .
+Since 2010, electric generation fueled by natural gas fired power plants increased from 51% to 86% in 2021, with coalfired plants dropping from 46% to only 7% - approximately half of the current 5% in-state renewable generation produced.
+Delaware receives its coal supplies primarily by rail from West Virginia, Kentucky, Colorado, and Virginia.
 Delaware's natural gas comes from Pennsylvania by way of the interstate natural gas pipeline.
-12 Delaware generates approximately 2/3 of the electricity needed to meet demand and imports the rest from the PJM Interconnection.
-13 Delaware's renewable portfolio standard requires retail electricity suppliers to generate 25% of the electricity sold in the state from renewable energy resources by 2026.
+Delaware generates approximately 2/3 of the electricity needed to meet demand and imports the rest from the PJM Interconnection.
+Delaware's renewable portfolio standard requires retail electricity suppliers to generate 25% of the electricity sold in the state from renewable energy resources by 2026, and 40% by 2035.

 Electricity is generated at power plants and delivered to end-use customers over a system of transmission and distribution power lines, also referred to as the power grid.
 The diagram to the right provides a visual summary of the electricity transmission and distribution steps from the power plant to the end use customers.
 Transformers at substations increase or decrease voltages for different stages of transporting electricity.
 When electricity leaves the power plant, it travels to a substation where it is transformed to a high voltage.
 This reduces line losses when the electricity travels over long distances.
 Once it arrives at a substation near its intended destination, a step-down transformer reduces the electric voltage so that it the electricity can travel over smaller distribution lines to homes and businesses.
-Delaware's transmission and distribution network is connected to and interacts with the regional electric power grid in the PJM interconnection.
+Delaware's transmission and distribution network is connected to and interacts with the regional electric